camposer/spring_bootification_w_migrator/README.md

 1. migrator-result.
 Contains the results of executing bootifier.sh in the home directory

 2. compile.
 Contains the results of the compile manual step.
 Successfully execute: `mvn compile test-compile`

+3. build.
+Contains the results of the build manual step.
+Successfully execute: `mvn package`